Easy Ways To Get Customers To Write Reviews That Boost Retail Sales

 These days, no matter how much tweeting, pinning, Facebook posting or Instagramming you do in order to promote your business (and these are all great promotional tools when done the right way) a glowing customer review can trump all of the former in terms of influencing another customer’s buying decisions.
 This is because what you have to say about your business is far less important than what others do.

-According to a recent survey conducted by Dimensional Research, a whopping 90% of respondents said that positive reviews had affected their buying decisions in the past and 86% said that negative reviews had done the same thing.
+According to a survey conducted by Dimensional Research, a whopping 90% of respondents said that positive reviews had affected their buying decisions in the past and 86% said that negative reviews had done the same thing.
 Those are pretty persuasive figures, and certainly a case for any business to begin actively trying to find ways to have customers review them.

 Make Leaving a Review as Easy as Possible